British sitcom: Till Death Us Do Part

-Written by Johnny Speight and broadcast 1965–1968 and 1972–1975, Till Death Us Do Part featured Warren Mitchell as Alf Garnett and was an instant hit.
-Centred on the bigoted character of Alf Garnett, it addressed racial and political issues that had been becoming increasingly prevalent in British society.
-It was criticised by campaigner Mary Whitehouse for its bad language, and due to changing attitudes in political correctness it is seldom repeated.
+Written by Johnny Speight and broadcast 1965–1968 and 1972–1975 by the BBC for 54 episodes, Till Death Us Do Part featured Warren Mitchell as Alf Garnett and was an instant hit.
+Created by Johnny Speight, Till Death Us Do Part centred on the East End Garnett family, led by patriarch Alf Garnett (Warren Mitchell), a reactionary white working-class man who holds racist and anti-socialist views.
+His long-suffering wife Else was played by Dandy Nichols, and his daughter Rita (Una Stubbs) and her husband Mike Rawlins (Anthony Booth) is a socialist 'layabout' from Liverpool who frequently locks horns with Garnett.
+The show captured a key feature of Britain in the 1960s — the public perception that the generation gap was widening and addressed racial and political issues that had been becoming increasingly prevalent in British society.
+It became an instant hit because, although a comedy, it dealt with aspects of working-class life comparatively realistically and in the context of its time.
+It was criticised for its bad language by Mary Whitehouse a campaigner against social liberalism and the mainstream British media.
+Controversially, the show was one of the earliest mainstream programmes to feature the expletive "bloody" and was one of many perceived by Whitehouse as an example of the BBC's "moral laxity".
+Although in 2000, the show was ranked number 88 on the 100 Greatest British Television Programmes list compiled by the British Film Institute, due to changing attitudes in political correctness, it is seldom repeated.

 Dad's Army

-Based on a World War II theme, Dad's Army (1968–1977) by Jimmy Perry and David Croft, was a gentle mockery of Britain's 'finest hour' and the Home Guard.
-One of the most enduring British sitcoms, it starred Arthur Lowe and John Le Mesurier, whose interaction with Lowe's character Captain Mainwaring was described by The Times as "a memorable part of one of television's most popular shows".
-It also starred Clive Dunn, John Laurie, Ian Lavender and Arnold Ridley.
-During its original television run, the show was nominated for multiple British Academy Television Awards, including "Best Situation Comedy" in 1973, 1974 and 1975, although only won "Best Light Entertainment Production Team" in 1971.
+Based on a World War II theme, Dad's Army (1968–1977) in 80 episodes by Jimmy Perry and David Croft, was a gentle mockery of Britain's 'finest hour' and the Home Guard.
+One of the most enduring British sitcoms, its ensemble cast starred Arthur Lowe and John Le Mesurier, together with Clive Dunn, John Laurie, Ian Lavender, Arnold Ridley, Bill Pertwee, and James Beck (until his death).
+The interaction between Lowe's character Captain Mainwaring and Le Mesurier's Sgt Wilson was described by The Times as "a memorable part of one of television's most popular shows", During its original television run on BBC1, the show was nominated for multiple British Academy Television Awards, including "Best Situation Comedy" in 1973, 1974 and 1975, although only won "Best Light Entertainment Production Team" in 1971.
 In 2000, the show was voted 13th in a British Film Institute poll of industry professionals of the 100 Greatest British Television Programmes.
 In 2004, championed by Phill Jupitus, it came fourth in the BBC poll to find Britain's Best Sitcom.
 As of 2022 it is one of British television's most regularly repeated sitcoms.